DC Extended Universe: Birds of Prey (2020)

 When Cassandra Cain, a young girl, comes across a diamond belonging to crime lord Black Mask, Harley Quinn joins forces with Black Canary, Huntress, and Renee Montoya to help protect her.

 By November 2016, a film based on the female superhero team Birds of Prey was in development, with Christina Hodson signed on as screenwriter.
-By April 2018, Warner Bros. selected Cathy Yan as director, with Margot Robbie, Sue Kroll, and Bryan Unkless serving as producers.
-Margot Robbie reprised her role as Harley Quinn from Suicide Squad.
+By April 2018, Warner Bros. selected Cathy Yan as director, with Margot Robbie reprising her role as Harley Quinn from Suicide Squad.
+Robbie also acted as producer alongside Sue Kroll and Bryan Unkeless.
 The film is the first theatrical R-rated installment in the DCEU and has a smaller budget than most of the other films.
 In addition to Robbie's starring role, the cast also includes Mary Elizabeth Winstead, Jurnee Smollett-Bell, Rosie Perez, and Ella Jay Basco.
 The full title of the film was revealed as Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn) by Robbie.
 Principal photography commenced in January 2019 in Los Angeles and lasted until April.
 Birds of Prey held its world premiere in London on January 29, 2020, and was later released in North America on February 7.

 Birds of Prey is set after the events of Suicide Squad.